VinceECN/OSCILATE/README.rst

 6. After the code is ran (a few seconds should be sufficient), figures of the forced response and its stability information are displayed.

-7. To access the analytical solutions computed type, for instance, `ss.sol.fa`.
+7. To access the analytical solutions computed, type, for instance, `ss.sol.fa`.
 They will be displayed as LaTeX if the python environment supports its.

 Disclaimer